troysellers/dataengbytes-melb-flink/README.md

 # DataEngBytes - Anomaly Detection using Flink

 This is a repostory that supports the presentation I gave at the [DataEngBytes](https://dataengconf.com.au/session/499225?apiUrl=https://sessionize.com/api/v2/2gv8oeqy/view/All) conference in Melbourne.
+It is basically a rip off from this [tutorial](https://docs.aiven.io/docs/tutorials/anomaly-detection#) created by the wonderful Aiven DevRel team!

 This repository is a list of resources that was enumerated in the slides, with a small terraform script for those who don't feel like clicking the buttons.